What Is The New Trend For Bathroom Tiles?

 Porcelain And Ceramic

-Porcelain and ceramic tiles remain industry staples for a good reason: they combine affordability with performance.
-Both are made from refined clay and fired at high temperatures, but porcelain is denser and less porous than ceramic, making it more resistant to moisture—an essential quality for bathrooms.
+Porcelain and ceramic tiles remain leading choices for bathroom design because they balance durability, affordability, and design flexibility.
+Both are made from refined clay and fired at high temperatures, but porcelain is denser and less porous than ceramic.
+This lower absorption rate makes porcelain especially suitable for bathroom floors, shower walls, and other areas exposed to frequent moisture.

 PEI 1-2 PEI 3 PEI 4-5